suit-wg/architecture/draft-ietf-suit-architecture.md

 A manifest may not only be used to protect firmware images but also configuration data such as network credentials or personalization data related to firmware or software.
-Personalization data demonstrates the need for mutually-distrustful delivery of two or more images into a device.
-Personalization data is used with
-Trusted Execution Environments (TEEs), which benefit from a protocol for managing the lifecycle of trusted applications (TAs) running inside a TEE.
+Personalization data demonstrates the need for confidentiality to be maintained between two or more stakeholders that both deliver images to the same device.
+Personalization data is used with Trusted Execution Environments (TEEs), which benefit from a protocol for managing the lifecycle of trusted applications (TAs) running inside a TEE.
 TEEs may obtain TAs